tomwhite007/forroot-your-async-config/README.md

 - How to load a runtime config?
 - Who’s Injector is it anyway?
-- Constraints of third party forRoot
+- Constraints of third party initialisation

 ## How to load a runtime config?